reduxjs/redux/docs/basics/Actions.md

 }
 ```

 Actions are plain JavaScript objects.
-By convention, actions should have a string `type` field that indicates the type of action being performed.
+Actions must have a `type` property that indicates the type of action being performed.
 Types should typically be defined as string constants.
 Once your app is large enough, you may want to move them into a separate module.

 ```js
 import { ADD_TODO, REMOVE_TODO } from '../actionTypes';